grants

 • To support the creation of new creative work by local creatives

-• To support research, scoping and testing of new creative work across the creative sector
+• To support the research, scoping, and testing of new creative work across the creative sector

 Examples of support Council may consider funding include, but are not limited to: